stamat/poops/README.md

 If you don't want to watch for file changes, just remove the `watch` property from the config.

 ### Include Paths (optional)
 This property is used to specify paths that you want to resolve your imports from.
 Like `node_modules`.
 You don't need to specify the `includePaths`, `node_modules` are included by default.
-But if you do specify `includePaths`, you need to include `node_modules` as well, since this change will override the default behaviour.
+But if you do specify `includePaths`, you need to include `node_modules` as well, since this change will override the default behavior.

 Same as `watch` property, `includePaths` accepts an array of paths to include.
 If you want to include `lib` directory for instance, just add it to the `includePaths` array: